Misha Mitrofanov: Partnership with Efimova

-2023–24 season
+2023–24 season: Debut of Efimova/Mitrofanov

 Upon learning about her split with previous partner, Ruben Blommaert, Mitrofanov, messaged Finnish-Russian pair skater, Alisa Efimova on Instagram, asking if she would be interested in having a pair skating tryout with him.
 Efimova went on to contact Mitrofanov's longtime coaches, Aleksey Letov and Olga Ganicheva, asking if they would be interested in coaching her, to which they agreed.
 Following a successful tryout, Efimova moved to Norwood, Massachusetts, to train at the Skating Club of Boston with Mitrofanov.
 Mitrofanov later recalled, "There were some elements where we had different timing.
 But on other elements, it clicked almost right away, and it felt very nice.
 It just felt like [being] at home."
 It was announced in June 2023 that the pair team would represent the United States.

 Following a silver medal win at the domestic U.S. Pairs Final, Efimova and Mitrofanov qualified for the 2024 U.S. National Championships.
 At the event, the pair placed fifth in the short program, but won the free skate, allowing them to move up to second place overall.
 “It felt really nice because our hard work was paying off,” Mitrofanov said about the free skate win.